 - deans, directors of institutes, and department and division chairpersons;

-- members of the University Management and Senior Professional program (MSP), grade IV and above;
+- members of the University Management and Senior Professional program (MSP), salary grade 26 and higher;

 - personnel who work evening and night shifts;